 Financial Aid Staff

 The office is open Monday through Friday from 8 a.m. to 4:30 p.m., except during scheduled holidays.
 During office hours staff are available to answer questions and provide assistance with forms and applications.
 The office is open all summer to assist with questions, process paperwork, and so forth.
-Staff contact information is available on the Financial Aid website.
+Staff contact information is available on the One-Stop Student Services website.

 Keep in mind that most information is available via the financial aid website.
 Additionally, students who are enrolled may also access student-specific financial aid information by logging into the My Mac.edu portal.
 Via the portal a student can view a list of outstanding document requirements, accept/decline their financial aid awards, view current and past years' financial aid awards, and find other helpful links and information.